shyam22mourya/Projects/README.md

  # All Project

-   All project based only htmp , css  and js only
+   All project based only html , css  and java script only